superbrothers/kubernetes-docs/kubectl_config.md

 ### Options

 ```
   -h, --help                help for config
+      --kubeconfig string   use a particular kubeconfig file
 ```

 ### Options inherited from parent commands